ori-sky/iBot/README.md

 Here you will find the most recent changes in iBot.

+### `recv` changed to `$recv`

+* Global events will be added soon.
+* These will use the module hooks system without a module name.
+* These will be fireable from any module and hookable from any module.
+* The existing event `recv` has been changed to `$recv` to prepare for this.
+* This will avoid any potential function name clashes (unless you use $ in your function names).

 ### Mode Changes

 * Mod `core` now fires the event `mode` for every mode change.